MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing.md

 <tr class="header">
 <td align="center"><p><img src="media/audio_conferencing_image1.png" /></p>
 <p>Note</p></td>
-<td align="left">The example table above and subsequent tables throughout this document serve as a template and will denote TBA (to be added) for information that you need to complete as part of your planning process.</td>
+<td valign="center">The example table above and subsequent tables throughout this document serve as a template and will denote TBA (to be added) for information that you need to complete as part of your planning process.</td>
 </tr>
 </thead>
 <tbody>